circonus/docs/content/circonus/on-premises/installation/installation.md

 ### Super Admins

-Super-admins have admin access to every account, as well as access to a special admin section of the system, located at `https://example.com/admin` .
-The `/admin` section is used to create accounts, brokers, and users.
+Super-admins have admin access to every account, as well as access to a special admin section of the system, located at `https://circonus.example.com/admin` .
+The `/admin` section is used to create accounts and users.
 Only super-admins have access to this part of the system.

 The first user you create must be a super-admin.
 To do this, log into any host running the `web-frontend` role and run this script, replacing the